Josh Rojas Player Props: Diamondbacks vs. Braves

 Josh Rojas At The Plate

-- He has not gone deep in his 46 games this year.
+- He has not gone deep in his 47 games this season.

-- Rojas has driven home a run in 16 games this season (34.8%), including more than one RBI in 10.9% of his games and producing three or more of his team's runs on one occasion..
+- In 34.0% of his games this year, Rojas has driven in at least one run.
+In five of those games (10.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.